BIGfoot496/OEIS-crawler/README.md

 Becomes increasingly slower over time.

-broken.txt is the file of all dead links I found so far, crawled.txt is the file of all links I've already checked.
+broken.txt is the file of all dead links I found so far, crawled.txt is the file of all links I've already checked. broken.xlsx contais replacements for rotten links alongside with some other useful data.
+Not finished yet.